-This is a Burke & James amberlight bulb, as is stamped on top (not very easily seen).
+This is a Burke & James amberlight darkroom bulb, as is printed on its top (not very easily seen).
 It is made of true amber (or brown if you prefer) glass, not painted, and uses a double-loop, single-anchored carbon filament.
 This bulb's light output is rated in candlepower, which is unusual for a bulb made in the 40's.
 Candlepower ratings fell out of widespread use with the advent of the tungsten filament in the 1910's, although some carbon bulbs continued to use them for a short time after that, but eventually shifting to watts.
 This bulb is rated at 16 candlepower, but smaller 8 candlepower versions were also made.
 Below is the description provided by the seller on the eBay auction listing:

 Vintage Amber Darkroom Light Bulb (1940)